cvwjensen/springbootcourse/persistence/persistence/README-06-transaction-auditing.md

     public void deleteStudentsByName() {
         final Student christian = Student.builder().name("Christian").build();
         studentRepository.save(christian);

         studentRepository.delete(christian);
     }
 ```

-### Exercise 3: Create a deleteByName method on the StudentRepository
+### Exercise 3: Create a deleteAllByName method on the StudentRepository
 In this exercise we will create a new way of deleting a Student by name, and see how that works with transactions.

 - Make a method `void deleteAllByName(String name);` on the StudentRepository.